Miller's Guild » 10 Spiritual Meanings of Black Crows

 For many native American tribes, crows are symbols of wisdom and good luck.
 Their appearances and movements are believed to hold the solutions to problems.
 Celtic folklore also holds crows as emblems of wisdom and good fortune.

-In addition to this broad symbolism, the details of your meeting with a crow may affect its meaning.
+In addition to this broad symbolism, the details of your meeting with a crow may affect its spiritual meaning.
 Let’s take a look at some of the different scenarios and what they could signify.

 1. A Single Crow

-The most famous example of this is magpies, where there’s even a popular rhyme to help you remember the meaning.
+The most famous example of this is magpies, where there’s even a popular rhyme to help you remember the spiritual meaning.
 “One for sorrow, two for joy, three for a girl, four for a boy.”

 There are some parallels between the significance accorded to crows and magpies.
 But there are some differences too – and sadly, there’s no rhyme for crows to help us!